daosgava/kafka-api/README.md

 # Kafka API

-This is a simple API that allows you to send a message to a kafka topic and consume messages from the same topic
+This is a simple API that allows you to send a message to a Kafka topic and consume messages from the same topic

 To install dependencies:
 ```sh